-SarnaAttested: Sarna in the Cosmography's list of harbour estuaries.
+SarnaAttested: Sarna at position 239 in the Cosmography's list of harbour estuaries.

 Where: Probably the estuary of the river Avon, which flowed into the sea at about SX656440 in the South Hams part of Devon.
 On one side of its mouth lay Burgh Island, which is a strong candidate to be the Ικτιν of Diodorus Siculus where tin was carried across a causeway to a tidal island to be traded across to Gaul, and which has recently become best known from Agatha Christie stories.
 On the other side much archaeological evidence has been found for an ancient emporium on the peninsula of Bantham Hams.

 Name origin: The ancient river Sarnus (modern Sarno) through Pompeii (before Vesuvius erupted) is a clear parallel, not just in name, but in function as a trading centre.
 Krahe (1963:290-1) reckoned it was one of 27 river names derived from PIE *ser- ‘to flow’, which also included the ancient Sorna (modern Zorn) in Alsace.
 Compare Sanskrit sarNIka ‘water’, or the ancient river Σαρος.
 One ancient writer commented (here p113) that the Sarnus flowed from mount Saro.
 Ekwall (1928:374-5) also puzzled over the river name Soar and its relatives.